|Organization:||Massachusetts Department of Revenue|

 Refunds: Not applicable

-Abatements: Alcohol wholesalers may apply for an abatement on Form CA-6, handled by the Customer Service Bureau.
+Abatements: Alcohol wholesalers may apply for an abatement on Form ABT, handled by the Customer Service Bureau.
+See AP 627, Applications for Abatement for more details.

 Billing: If the complete payment is not included with the return and/or the return is late, the taxpayer will be billed for any amount due, plus interest and/or penalties.